Commercial Energy Compliance · From £149 · Call us

 Where does the data come from?

 This tool pulls live data from the official EPC register maintained by the Ministry of Housing, Communities and Local Government (MHCLG).
 Results show the most recent non-domestic EPC lodged for each property at the postcode searched.
+The data is the same register that enforcement authorities use.

 Is this tool free?